MikeHankinson/Credit_Risk_Analysis/README.md

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 In this assessment, machine learning models were applied to a large dataset in order to to build and evaluate loan risk factors.
 Multiple models and sampling techniques were employed to train and evaluate unbalanced class data.

 ## Data Sources and Coding File
 Data for analysis was proivided in a 91 kb csv file entitled **LoanStats_2019Q1.csv**.
-The file is located in   [this zipped repository](/Module-17-Challenge-Resources.zip).
+The file is located in   [a zipped repository](/Module-17-Challenge-Resources.zip).
 The file must be unzipped in order to complete the analysis.

 ## Analysis Methodology
 Python, in Jupyter Notebook, was used to build and evaluate the models.
 The supervised learning pattern used for each model included the following steps: